Professor Broadbent is the University of Ottawa Research Chair in Quantum Information and Cryptography.

 I am a Full Professor at the Department of Mathematics and Statistics of the University of Ottawa, and a former Alexander von Humboldt Fellow.
 I am interested in applications of Lie algebras, root systems, and finite groups of Lie type in cryptography and quantum information theory.

-I am an Assistant Professor in the School of Mathematics and Statistics at Carleton University.
+I am an Associate Professor in the School of Mathematics and Statistics at Carleton University.
 In addition to QUASAR, I am a member of the Joint Analysis Group between uOttawa and Carleton.
 I am also an Affiliate Member of the Institute for Quantum Computing in Waterloo.

 I earned my PhD (MIT) in 1998, and was a Killam Postdoctoral Fellow (uAlberta) before coming to uOttawa, where I am now a Full Professor.
 I specialize in the representation theory of p-adic groups, which provides me with a plethora of algebraic tools with which to explore mathematical and post-quantum cryptography.